The following resources and publications relate to boards and committees.

 PC Circular PC016 contains the government's policy on remuneration for part-time boards and committees.
 This circular provides guidance on how to seek a fee determination, methods for payment, superannuation, salary sacrifice, information required for inclusion on the Boards and Committees Information System and more.

 Establishment and governance requirements for government boards and committees

 Government boards and committees, guidelines for agencies and board members

 These guidelines provide general guidance on the role of a board, recruitment of members, reporting relationships, performance monitoring and other matters.

-Remuneration framework for South Australian Government boards and committees
+Remuneration framework for Government of South Australia boards and committees

-The remuneration framework contains the payment rates that apply to South Australian Government boards and committees.
+The remuneration framework contains the payment rates that apply to Government of South Australia boards and committees.

 Honesty and accountability for members of government boards